Posted December 11th, 2018 by & filed under Art Therapy at SWC, Student & Alumni Stories.

 I am blind,

-Posted March 3rd, 2018 by & filed under Student & Alumni Stories, Top News, Where Do Southwestern College Grads Work?, Featured.
+Posted March 3rd, 2018 by & filed under Student & Alumni Stories, Where do SWC Grads Work.

 I have worked at Solace Crisis Treatment Center in Santa Fe, treating trauma and crisis situations for the last two and a half years.
 I previously worked at the Attachment Healing Center in Albuquerque.
 I currently work at Solace part-time and have been building my private practice.
 I provide art therapy and counseling services to…

-Posted February 8th, 2018 by & filed under Creative Writing from Southwestern College, Student & Alumni Stories, Top News, Featured.
+Posted February 8th, 2018 by & filed under Wild Heart Gallery, Creativity & More.

 Within the Hallowed Bones